rackerlabs/devsite/source/_posts/2014-04-09-my-heart-bleeds.markdown

 published: false
 categories:
  - Security
- - HeartBleed
+ - Heartbleed
 ---

 {% img /images/2014-04-09-my-heart-bleeds/heartbleed.png 'Bleeding Heart' 'My heart bleeds for you' %}

-If you haven't already heard about [HeartBleed](http://heartbleed.com/), it's time you read about it and upgrade the OpenSSL version on your box(es). **This should be done regardless of whether you're using SSL/TLS currently**, in case you *deploy a service later*.
+If you haven't already heard about [Heartbleed](http://heartbleed.com/), it's time you read about it and upgrade the OpenSSL version on your box(es). **This should be done regardless of whether you're using SSL/TLS currently**, in case you *deploy a service later*.
 This affects OpenSSL 1.0.1 through 1.0.1f (inclusive), and the relevant patch is in 1.0.1g.

 # Upgrade your servers